 No-Limit Holdem Poker covers both tournaments and money play, and all the different size stacks.
 However, there is more emphasis on the larger stack sizes.
 This book is aimed at a range of people from experienced amateur players to professional caliber players.
 Frankly, it is too advanced for no-limit newcomers.
 There are 63 chapters, spread over 267 pages, that talk poker theory.
 There are another 142 pages of questions and answers on specific hands and discussions about concrete situations.

 I am very interested in getting suitable state laws on poker.
-To that goal, I started a new organization called "Fair Laws On Poker," FLOP for short.
+To that goal, I started an organization called "Fair Laws On Poker," FLOP for short.
 You are invited to visit my FLOP Website.
 Most state gambling laws that apply to poker-playing are obsolete, written in the 1800's and never changed.
 They are horribly unfit for modern conditions, especially with the huge wave of poker popularity in the 21st century.
 The time is ripe for changing these archaic gambling laws.
 Games of mixed luck and skill such as poker, backgammon, bridge, and scrabble, where players compete only against each other, are of a substantially different character than casino gambling games that have the player competing against the house.
 For one thing, when the house simply hosts the game, it has an incentive to be scrupulously honest.
 The incentive is in the other direction when the house is an opponent of the player.
 So social gambling games need different treatment under the law than casino gambling games.
 I am the author of a study called A Comparative Study of State Laws on Social Gambling.
 This paper was presented at the London International Gaming Conference in 1990, and was reprinted as a chapter of professor William Eadington's highly respected book, "Gambling And Public Policy."
 It shows the wide variance in the treatment of gambling by the laws of different states.
 The ineptness and unfairness of many of these badly-written laws will shock you.
 Despite the strong need for fair laws on poker and other social gambling games, at this time I appear to be the only person who has done this type of comparative study calling attention to the problem.

 I am the leading authority on poker rules.
 You can view, copy, and use the best set